Overview

 Details of the Range List will then be visible to the user when they click on any cells in the range.

-List Direction: The user can click the drop-down to specify whether the Range List will return values going down rows or across columns.
+Direction: The user can click the drop-down to specify whether the Range List will return values going down rows or across columns.

 Table: This represents the table that the Range List will be returning data from.
 The user can change this value using the drop-down.